This post may contain affiliate links. Please read my disclosure.

 As long as it is cooked long enough for the internal temperature to reach 145°F, and cook at that temperature for at least 10 minutes, it is completely safe to eat.
 Generally, if the chicken is cooked for 70 minutes at 145°F it is safe to eat.

-While you technically can sous vide chicken at 135°F, the texture would be slightly rubbery and the inside have a slightly raw texture that may not be desirable.
+While you technically can cook chicken at 135°F, the texture would be slightly rubbery and the inside have a slightly raw texture that may not be desirable.
 That said, as long as it is cooked for at least 130 minutes, it should be safe to eat as it will be pasteurized.

 Conclusion